raahulpandey/hacker-backend-task/README.md

 # Hacker Backend Task (Levels 1-4)

 ## Overview
-This project is a Node.js + Express backend built to practice modular backend development.
+This is a **Node.js + Express** backend project built for step-by-step practice of backend development.
-It demonstrates step-by-step learning from Level 1 to Level 4.
+It demonstrates learning from **Level 1 → Level 4**, including modular structure and file-based CRUD operations.

-- **Level-1:** Basic routes like `/ping`, `/time`, `/random` without modular structure
-- **Level-2:** Added POST /echo route with input validation
-- **Level-3:** Introduced query parameters and random number validation
-- **Level-4:** Modular controllers, routers, logger middleware, 404 handler

 ---